Mind the Context: Attention-Guided Weak-to-Strong Consistency for Enhanced Semi-Supervised Medical Image Segmentation: Introduction

-- We present a simple yet efficient semi-supervised framework named \textbf{AIGCMatch} for the practical medical image segmentation problem by taking advantage of a large amount of unlabeled data, which largely reduces annotation efforts for cardiac surgeons.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We present a simple yet efficient semi-supervised framework named \textbf{AIGCMatch} for the practical medical image segmentation problem by taking advantage of a large amount of unlabeled data, which largely reduces annotation efforts for cardiac surgeons.

-- We explore an effective perturbation strategy that uses the model's own attention to guide perturbations at image and feature levels.
+\item We explore an effective perturbation strategy that uses the model's own attention to guide perturbations at image and feature levels.

-- Through extensive experimentation on the ACDA dataset, we validate the efficacy of \textbf{AIGCMatch}.
-Our framework consistently outperforms state-of-the-art methods, demonstrating its effectiveness and potential for widespread adoption in clinical settings.
+\item Through extensive experimentation on the ACDC dataset, we validate the efficacy of \textbf{AIGCMatch}.
+Our framework consistently outperforms state-of-the-art methods, demonstrating its effectiveness and potential for widespread adoption in clinical settings. \end{itemize}